-- 57. The Family Rights and Privacy Act mandated that - A. parents and students have an opportunity to review their school records. - B. all children have a right to attend private schools with public funds. - C. parents and students have no right to challenge the content of school records. - D. families who are victims of identity theft are eligible for special grants.

-- 58. "Truth in testing" laws relate to tests typically administered in

-- A. elementary and secondary school.

-- B. nursery school.

-- C. postsecondary and professional school.

-- D. hair, makeup, and cosmetology academies.

-- 59. Which of the following is a key provision in "truth in testing" legislation? - A. Only tests approved by APA may be published. - B. Answers keyed "correct" must indeed be correct. - C. Two proofs of identification are required to sit for federal examinations. - D. Test questions and answers must be revealed to all testtakers.

-- 60. Tests are categorized as - A. level 1, 2, or 3, depending on how difficult it is to administer the test. - B. level A, B, and C, depending on how much testing-related knowledge is necessary to administer the test. - C. level alpha, beta, or gamma, depending on how many years of education are required by testtakers to be admitted for testing. - D. "thumbs up" or "thumbs down" by the APA Council on Testing.

-- 61. According to the Standards for Educational and Psychological Tests and Manuals, the responsibility for the use of psychological tests is that of - A. professionals with the highest academic degree in psychology. - B. professionals with the necessary training and experience. - C. professionals who have state certification to administer a particular test. - D. professionals who are employed by duly accredited institutions and organizations.
+- 47. The Family Rights and Privacy Act mandated that - A. parents and students have an opportunity to review their school records. - B. all children have a right to attend private schools with public funds. - C. parents and students have no right to challenge the content of school records. - D. families who are victims of identity theft are eligible for special grants - 48.
+"Truth in testing" laws relate to tests typically administered in - A. elementary and secondary school. - B. nursery school. - C. postsecondary and professional school. - D. hair, makeup, and cosmetology academies. - 49.
+Which of the following is a key provision in "truth in testing" legislation? - A. Only tests approved by APA may be published. - B. Answers keyed "correct" must indeed be correct. - C. Two proofs of identification are required to sit for federal examinations. - D. Test questions and answers must be revealed to all test-takers. - 50.
+Tests are categorized as - A. level 1, 2, or 3, depending on how difficult it is to administer the test. - B. level A, B, and C, depending on how much testing-related knowledge is necessary to administer the test. - C. level alpha, beta, or gamma, depending on how many years of education are required by testtakers to be admitted for testing. - D. "thumbs up" or "thumbs down" by the APA Council on Testing. - 51.
+According to the Standards for Educational and Psychological Tests and Manuals, the responsibility for the use of psychological tests is that of - A. professionals with the highest academic degree in psychology. - B. professionals with the necessary training and experience. - C. professionals who have state certification to administer a particular test. - D. professionals who have received online certification in test administration

-- 62. The Code of Fair Testing Practices in Education was developed and endorsed by

-- A. test publishers.

-- B. professional organizations.

-- C. Congress.

-- D. Both test publishers and professional organizations.

-- 63. What assumption can reasonably be made when a well-known, well-respected, and widely used test is translated from English into another language? - A. The test will likely become well known, well respected, and widely used in all of the countries throughout the world that speak the language into which the test was translated. - B. The test will be equivalent in content in all of the languages for which it has been translated. - C. The translated test will conform to the letter but not the "spirit" of the original. - D. None of these

-- 64. Which of the following statements is NOT true about Henry Goddard? - A. He raised questions about how meaningful intelligence tests were for people of diverse backgrounds. - B. He used intelligence test data to argue against capital punishment for the "feebleminded." - C. He advocated for the institutionalization or sterilization of the mentally retarded to prevent future generations from having low intelligence. - D. He developed a culturally sensitive intelligence test that measured culturally specific aspects of intelligence common to East Asian immigrants.

-- 65. A client tells his psychologist that he is planning to kill his girlfriend.
+- 52. The Code of Fair Testing Practices in Education was developed and endorsed by - A. test publishers. - B. professional organizations. - C. Congress. - D. Both a and b - 53.
+What assumption can reasonably be made when a well-known, well-respected, and widely used test is translated from English into another language? - A. The test will likely become well known, well respected, and widely used in all of the countries throughout the world that speak the language into which the test was translated. - B. The test will be equivalent in content in all of the languages for which it has been translated. - C. The translated test should sell well in Columbia. - D. None of these - 54.
+Which of the following statements is NOT true about Henry Goddard? - A. He raised questions about how meaningful intelligence tests were for people of diverse backgrounds. - B. He used intelligence test data to argue against capital punishment for the "feebleminded." - C. He advocated for the institutionalization or sterilization of the mentally retarded to prevent future generations from having low intelligence. - D. He developed a culturally sensitive intelligence test that measured culturally specific aspects of intelligence common to East Asian immigrants. - 55.
+A client tells his psychologist that he is planning to kill his girlfriend.
 The psychologist has reason to believe that the client will act on this plan.
-In this situation, the psychologist has a duty to - A. keep the information privileged and address the problem in therapy. - B. keep the information confidential and address the problem in therapy. - C. warn the endangered third party or call the police. - D. contact the client for an emergency session to explore the client's motivation and plan of action.
+In this situation, the psychologist has a duty to: - A. keep the information privileged and address the problem in therapy. - B. keep the information confidential and address the problem in therapy. - C. warn the endangered third party or call the police. - D. contact the client for an emergency session to explore the issues further.